-There seems to be dozens of stories behind the origins of the term spatchcock, but the story I like the most is from 1700s Ireland.
+Quick, easy and delicious on the grill, Rosemary and Lemon Spatchcock Chicken is a great recipe for grilling a whole chicken.
+There seem to be dozens of stories behind the origins of the term spatchcock, but the story I like the most is from 1700s Ireland.

-It goes like this: When an unexpected visitor would show up out of nowhere — hungry, of course.
-One would kill a bird, pluck it, remove its backbone so it lays flat, put it in the stove and have it on the table in half the normal roasting time.
+An unexpected visitor would show up out of nowhere — hungry, of course.
+One would kill a bird, pluck it, remove its backbone so it lays flat, put it on the stove and have it on the table in half the normal roasting time.

-Regardless of the origins of the word, spatchcocking is a great way of roasting a whole bird.
+Regardless of the origins of the word, spatchcock is a great way of roasting a whole bird.
 The technique dramatically decreases the cooking time.
-At a cooking temperature of 425F, from the time you start preheating the oven, you can have the chicken prepped, roasted, rested and on the table, in around one hour.
+Whether on the grill over indirect heat or in an oven at a cooking temperature of 425F, from the time you start preheating the oven, you can have the Rosemary and Lemon Spatchcock Chicken prepped, roasted, rested and on the table, in around one hour.

 - 1 whole chicken

 - 1 Lemon, zested

 -Place chicken breast-side down, with the legs towards you